A Louisiana parish offers an incredible array of services to build community and serve the poor.

 Plans for the future

-In just a few months, Full of Grace Café has been a powerful force for good in the community—but the work is just getting started.
-Johnson has exciting plans for its expansion in the coming year.
-His next project is adding an adoration chapel next to the café, which will make his parish’s ministry even more effective.
+In just its first few months, Full of Grace Café became a powerful force for good in the community.
+At the time Aleteia spoke to him, Johnson’s next planned project was adding an adoration chapel next to the café, which would make the parish’s ministry even more effective.